stebick/personalpage/README.md

-# A website template for academics

-## Introduction
+# Personal Website of S. Bickel

-This is a statically-generated Jekyll/Liquid/Bootstrap-based website template for academics.
+This is a statically-generated Jekyll/Liquid/Bootstrap-based website template.
-I started with [this](https://github.com/sbryngelson/academic-website-template) webpage.
+I started with [this](sbryngelson/academic-website-template) webpage.

-* Automatically generated buttons for DOI/PDF/ARXIV/BIB/Abstract information
-  * via Jekyll Scholar
-* Bibliography information and abstracts open in drown-down wells via buttons
-* Fontawesome icons (email, CV, Google Scholar, ResearchGate, GitHub, etc.)
-* Dark color scheme via Bootswatch
-* Consistent and attractive `About me` page

 I encourage using this webpage as a template for your academic website.
 The remainder of this document describes how to do this.